 What is the significance of Chintamani Ganpati Temple?

-According to Ganesh Puran, Lord Chintamani is the god who brings peace to the wavering mind.
+The significance of Chintamani Ganapati Temple is that Lord Chintamani is the god who brings peace mind.
 The idol of Lord Chintamani faces east.
 The Lord’s eyes are precious gems.
-The Mahadwar or the main gate of the temple is north-facing, and a road connects this gate to river Mula Muth.
+The Mahadwar or the main gate of the temple is north-facing, and a road connects it to river Mula Muth.

 Lord Chintamani is the family deity of Shree Madhwarao Peshwa (Peshwa Dynasty).
 Shree Madhwarao spent his last days at the temple and breathed his last while chanting the Lord’s name.
 Saint Morya Gosavi did severe penance at Theur.
 Pleased with his penance, Lord Ganesh emerged from the nearby river Mula Muth as two tigers and granted the saint with Siddhi.
 Since the legend of the Chintamani occured under aKadamba tree.
 So the village of Theur has another name- Kadambapur